 What’s your take on how Liberty Media is doing with Formula 1’s evolution?

 It’s tough to make observations, especially looking at it from the outside.
 I’m a fan of Formula 1, I still follow it and attend some races.
-It’s obviously still a work in progress and these things takes time.
+It’s obviously still a work in progress and these things take time.
 But Liberty Media aren’t afraid to take risks and listen to the fans – I respect that kind of approach very much.